 Terry comes from Cheshire, where he was born in 1939, and on was first appointed as Education Advisor to the Anglican Bishop of Bristol.
 He and his family moved to Uganda in 1969 where he worked for the first African Anglican Archbishop of Uganda, Rwanda and Burundi.
 Around this time he founded the Southern Sudan Project, setting up aid and development programmes in the region.

 In 1980 Terry joined the Private Staff of the Archbishop of Canterbury, successfully negotiating the release of several hostages from Iran and Libya and gained public attention.
 In January 1987, while negotiating for the release of Western hostages in Lebanon, he himself was taken captive and remained in captivity for 1,763 days, the first four years of which he spent in solitary confinement.
 Terry was released in November 1991.

-Terry co-founded Y Care International in 1984, serving first as Chair, and now as President.
+Terry co-founded Y Care International in 1984, serving first as Chair, and then as President.
+He stepped down as President in 2022.
 He was awarded the MBE in 1983 and the CBE in 1992 and has received many awards including honorary doctorates from British and foreign universities.